benhxy/notebook/kubernetes/read_kubernetes_source.md

 * To set up development environment, check this out: https://github.com/kubernetes/community/tree/master/contributors/devel

 ## /cmd
-* This is where all the component binaries are eventually built from.
-Each child directory contains a main package, which is the starting point of that binary.
+* This is where all the executable binaries are built from.
+Each child directory contains a main package, contains the main() function.
-* This is a good starting point if you want to dig into a specific component (e.g. kubelet).
+* This is a good starting point if you want to dig into a specific component (e.g. kubelet, kubctl).

 ## /api/openapi-spec
 * This directory contains /swagger.json, which is the spec of all Kubernetes API.
 * This spec is used to generate or define the most fundamental data structures (struct) in Go language source code.

-## /staging/src/k8s.io
+## /pkg, /vendor, and /staging/src/k8s.io
-* This is where most source codes are located.
+* This is where most packages are located.
+* /pkg is the original location, and pacakges are gradually migrated to /staging, which is a transitional place.
+Eventually packages will migrate to separate repos.
 * Children directories are synced to other Git repos labeled with "k8s-staging" (e.g. https://github.com/kubernetes/kubelet).
-Those repos are then built and published as dependent packages.
+Those repos are then built, published, and imported as dependencies.
 * Inside the repo, these codes are resolved and imported from /vendor/k8s.io by symlinks.
-* The content in each directory is described in README.md files.

 ### ./apimachinery
 * This is a library that provide meta-structures and utilities for Kubernetes API types.